-- 1.2.4 We expect our suppliers to conduct their relationship with us and any of our clients, partners and other suppliers in compliance with our core principles of sustainability: - Social considerations ensuring that products and services are sourced and produced responsibly, under a set of internationally acceptable social and ethical guidelines and standards. - Environmental considerations maximising resource and energy efficiency in the manufacturing and supply process in order to minimise environmental impacts. - Economic considerations delivering outstanding value for money over the lifetime of the contract.
+- 1.2.3 We will only do business with responsible suppliers and contractors; organisations who treat their staff and sub-contractors well, who understand the nature of the products and materials they are supplying, and who recognise their responsibility to protect the environment and foster good relations with local communities. - 1.2.4 We expect our suppliers to conduct their relationship with us and any of our clients, partners and other suppliers in compliance with our core principles of sustainability: - Social considerations ensuring that products and services are sourced and produced responsibly, under a set of internationally acceptable social and ethical guidelines and standards. - Environmental considerations maximising resource and energy efficiency in the manufacturing and supply process in order to minimise environmental impacts. - Economic considerations delivering outstanding value for money over the lifetime of the contract.